Major cultural commemorations and the construction of cultural & political identity in the GDR, 1959-1983

 The project combines a detailed historiographical study of how cultural commemorations were proposed and negotiated with recent studies in cultural memory.
 It thereby develops an innovative and original approach to understanding how commemorations as a politically designated instrument of cultural memory are developed over time in a state dominated by a single Party and ideological structure.

 After taking early retirement from a 39 year international business career David resumed formal academic studies and in 2012 completed a two-year part-time MA course in History (European) at Kingston University; his dissertation examined Beethoven’s birth bicentenary in 1970 and the significance of classical music in the GDR.
 For his PhD project David has won a full Arts and Humanities Research Council Studentship.

-Currently in his first year, David chose the University of Birmingham for its unique multi-disciplinary structure and access to the combined expertise of colleagues in German Studies, Political Science and History, complemented by the focus of the Memory Studies Group.
+Currently in his second year, David chose the University of Birmingham for its unique multi-disciplinary structure and access to the combined expertise of colleagues in German Studies, Political Science and History, complemented by the focus of the Memory Studies Group.